 The American nonprofit Vegan Action (sometimes called Vegan Awareness Foundation) was established to eliminate animal suffering, reduce environmental impacts, and improve human health through a vegan diet.
-For more than 25 years they have certified products through the Vegan Certification Campaign with a letter V inside a heart logo.
+For more than 25 years they have certified products through the Vegan Certification program; certified products are identified by the Certified Vegan logo with a letter V inside a heart.
 More than 1,000 companies have certified products that do not contain animal products or byproducts and that have not been tested on animals through this system.

 The U.K.-based Vegetarian Society is an information hub for vegetarianism.
 In addition to their “cookery school” with online classes, the Society offers two trademarks: Vegetarian Society Approved and Vegetarian Society Approved Vegan.
 Vegetarian Society Approved trademark accreditation involves independent ingredient and production method checking.
 The trademarks can apply to foods, beverages, cosmetics, household and cleaning products, health products, pet foods, and more.
 Unlike many other certifications, Vegetarian Society does certify entire restaurants and pubs.